skyhitblog/skyhitblog.github.io/index.md

 I then joined as a co-founder at [Alchemy Pixels](http://alchemypixels.com), a film production house based in Northeast India.
 We work with artists, festival organizers and on documentaries.

-I've always been very passionate about tech in general.
-I was in class 4 when I first got my hands on the school computer and I knew then and there that this is it, this is my life.
+I've always been very passionate about tech.
+I was in class IV when I first got my hands on the school computer and I knew then and there that this is it, this is my life.

 I believe technology is the closest thing that we have to magic in this modern world.
 And now with blockchain tech things are just getting started.